drlukeparry/pyccx/README.rst

 Structure
 ###########

-PyCCX framework consists of classes for specifying common components on the analysis, such as
+PyCCX framework consists of classes for specifying common components on the pre-processing phase, including the following common operations:

-* Boundary Conditions
-* Load Cases
-* Material Models
+* Mesh generation
+* Creating and applying boundary conditions
+* Creating load cases
+* Creating and assigning material models
-* Simulation
+* Performing the simulation

 In addition, a meshing class provides an interface with GMSH for performing the meshing routines and for associating boundary conditions with the elements/faces generated from geometrical CAD entities.
 The Simulation class assembles the